benchristel/process-to-processes/src/about-this-book/should-you-read.md

 # Should You Read This Book?

-You should read at least some part of this book if you are a programmer or other technical practitioner working in the software industry, and have at least a year or so of industry experience.
+You're most likely to find this book useful if you are a programmer or other technical practitioner working in the software industry, and have at least a year or so of industry experience.